Lyrics Depot is your source of lyrics to DON'T TAKE ME ALIVE by Steely Dan. Please check back for more Steely Dan lyrics.

 More Steely Dan Music Lyrics:

-Steely Dan - EVERYTHING YOU DID Lyrics
+Steely Dan - BLACK FRIDAY Lyrics

-Steely Dan - Gaslighting Abbie Lyrics
+Steely Dan - FIRE IN THE HOLE Lyrics

 Steely Dan - GAUCHO Lyrics